 Sponsoring companies see an immediate return on their investment as employees apply their new knowledge to their current work environment.
 Several classroom projects are focused on situations affecting their companies with the intent of driving real-world action.
-As the employee's depth of knowledge and skill increase, so does
+As the employee's depth of knowledge and skill increase, so does their contribution to your organization.
+Companies reap the benefit of higher levels of performance and higher levels of employee satisfaction and motivation.

-- On average, it takes seventeen months for a company to gain its full return on the investment it made - the Global Executive MBA program lasts just seventeen months. - Almost 80 percent of Executive MBA graduates say their value to their organization increased as a result of entering the program. - Results from the Graduate Management Admissions Council Surveys (www.gmac.org)
+- On average, it takes seventeen months for a company to gain its full return on the investment it made - the Executive Master of Science in Management of Technology program lasts just nineteen months. - Results from the Graduate Management Admissions Council Surveys (www.gmac.org)